klappi-s/ippl-frk/VISUALISATION.md

 https://docs.paraview.org/en/latest/Catalyst/getting_started.html

-### libcatalyst & ParaView installation
+### libcatalyst & ParaView Installation

-Paraview Binaries can be directly be downloaded, no "installation" needed.
+ParaView binaries can be directly downloaded, no "installation" needed.

 For the additional Catalyst 2.0 install (link also provided above) follow these steps: